We are indebted to Peter Kent for allowing us to use these images from his collection. Peter was

-born here in Aston Abbotts and although he now lives some miles away he has very strong ties with
+was born here in Aston Abbotts and although he now lives some miles away he has very strong

-the village.
-Both his father’s Kent family and his mother’s Simmons family were prominent for many
+ties with the village.
+Both his father’s Kent family and his mother’s Simmons family were

 Click images to enlarge them

-mission.
-The picture is taken with the photographer’s back
+The picture is taken with the photographer’s back to the Bull

-Joseph Ernest Stranks, who was the village shopkeeper at
+Stranks, who was the village shopkeeper at the time.

 The Green at Aston Abbotts, showing one of the two Elm